Transcatheter Aortic Valve Replacement (TAVR)

 TAVR is performed to treat severe aortic valve stenosis, a condition associated with heart valve disease when the opening of the valve is narrowed.

 Once this occurs, the valve does not open and close properly.
 This can cause the valve to leak blood.
 If the valve does not pump blood away from the heart properly, pressure can build up and cause damage.
-TAVR may be the best option for you because it does not require open-heart surgery which means less recovery time for your body.
+TAVR may be the best option for you because it does not require open-heart surgery, which means less recovery time for your body.

-Most experienced TAVR team in the region
+Most Experienced TAVR Team in the Region

 - Edwards SAPIEN 3 valve: